-“We’ve come a long way and we have a long way to go,” says Emily Jones, executive for racial justice, United Methodist Women (pictured, right).
+“We’ve come a long way and we have a long way to go,” says Emily Jones, former executive for racial justice, United Methodist Women (pictured, right).
 “We celebrate the progress,” says Jones, “but we aren’t naïve about how much farther we have to go to fully live into what God is calling,”

 “In what ways are we living faithfully and what ways are we living racist?
 The internal self-analysis work is so important.
 And the external work of justice and advocacy is also important as we think about environmental racism, maternal mortality rates, school to prison pipeline and voting rights,” Jones points out.

 Alfred (pictured, left) has been at the work for decades, leading youth at her church, as well as an ecumenical group of adults in her community.
 In addition to her United Women In Faith work with racial justice and domestic violence, Alfred is part of a group that brings legislation to local government leaders in support of the initiatives.